 - Bending of the elbows and the crook of the arms in this pose, works on improving the flexibility of the elbows and the wrists while strengthening it.

 - it strengthens the muscles around the spine and the abdominal, and the abdominal organs begin to function completely.
 Thus, the digestive system will work best.

 - This asana also improve the body posture as well as proper breathing.

 - Regular practicing of Chaturanga dandasana is considered to be a great stress buster as well as calms the mind and the body.

 - It also reduces the symptoms of chronic stress, and insomnia.

 - Avoid this asana if you have Carpal tunnel syndrome, wrist injury, shoulder Injury.

-- Also, avoid doing this asana if you are Pregnant.
+- Also, avoid doing this asana in Pregnant time.

-- If you find any pain or discomfort, please exit the pose and ask for the expert’s guidance and doctor’s advice.
+- If you feel any pain or discomfort, please exit the pose and ask for the expert’s guidance and doctor’s advice.